 Responding to reviews shows people what to expect from you when it comes to customer service.
 It also shows that you care about your customers in a very public way.
 It’s a great marketing tool, but it requires a bit of strategy because reviews can be tough.
 We all know that not every review is five stars.
 Reviews can feel personal and hurt.
 You’re not alone in feeling that.

 These dos and don’ts for responding to reviews will help you navigate even the trickiest reviews.
+Learn more about how reviews work on Yelp.

 Do: Respond to every review, even the positive ones